· Greek and Roman theatre and stagecraft

-Future projects include studies of Thomas Heywood (an early modern playwright), of stagecraft and non-verbal allusion in Greek tragedy, and performance problems in Plautus
+Future projects include studies of stagecraft and non-verbal allusion in Greek tragedy, and of performance problems in Plautus.

 I am interested in Greek and Roman poetry and its receptions, and most of my scholarship has focused on ancient theatre.
 I look at how genre and structure (including metre and other formal elements) can shape a literary work and how it is perceived and understood by its original audience, and by subsequent audiences.
 My research falls into four broad categories.
 All of these areas can provide material for intelligent and interested graduate students in Classics and related fields.

 Greek and Roman Theatre and Stagecraft.
 The bulk of my research has concentrated on understanding and interpreting the physical dimension of ancient performance.
 Role doubling and masked acting are of particular interest, but I have also published on rehearsal practices, costumes, props, the use of extras, actor delivery, and the representation of space in performance.
 This has involved study of all the extant playwrights from Greece and Rome, and on the theatrical images on South Italian red-figure vases.
-I have written a book on Euripides’ Helen from this perspective (2014) and SPoRC – The Stagecraft and Performance of Roman Comedy (2006).
-From 2000-2014, my work in this area was generously supported by SSHRC.
+I have written a books on Aeschylus’ Libation Bearers (2017) and Euripides’ Helen (2014) from this perspective, and SPoRC – The Stagecraft and Performance of Roman Comedy (2006).
+Since 2000, my work in this area has been generously supported by SSHRC.

 Ancient performance traditions.
 I am also interested in ancient performance generally, from Homer onwards.
 Questions I have addressed in my research and teaching concern the nature of genre, the dating of specific works, literary allusion, and fragmentary plays.
 For example, in my work on satyr drama, I have argued (1) Euripides’ Cyclops was performed with Orestes in 408 BCE, and the plays possess a shared set of intertexts; (2) Euripides’ Alcestis represents a unique generic experiment that is meaningfully examined in the light of legislation controlling mockery; (3) P.Oxy.
 4546 is a unique cue-script from an ancient performance of Alcestis; (4) Euripides’ Helen is a tragedy that draws on Aeschylus’ satyr drama Proteus (458) as its primary intertext; and (5) Euripides’ Andromeda, produced with Helen in 412, also draws primarily on a satyr drama, Sophocles’ Andromeda.